Why is AI security important?

 AI is a complex subject that requires subject-matter expertise.
 Collaboration with data science teams or other AI specialists is ideal, yet security teams still need to develop a foundational understanding of the AI threat landscape.

 A great starting point is the MITRE ATLAS (Adversarial Threat Landscape for Artificial-Intelligence Systems) framework, which defines tactics and techniques threat actors use to compromise AI.
-Review these generalized threats and select those that are relevant to your organization’s specific AI ecosystem before adapting them as needed.
+When reviewing generalized threats, consider the Department of Homeland Security's three primary categories of vulnerabilities—attacks using AI, attacks targeting AI, and design failures—and select those relevant to your AI ecosystem.

 By combing through the MITRE ATLAS framework, security teams can learn from past AI security breaches that affected the AI applications you leverage and incidents that occurred at companies with similar workflows.
 Remember, the stakes are high, as shown by the security breach caused by Microsoft AI researchers exposing 38 TB of data and by Hugging Face API's exposed tokens.